...

 Remember: every step, no matter how small, is a step toward your new world.

-If you’re unsure how to celebrate, here are a few suggestions:
+If you’re not sure how to celebrate, here are a few suggestions:

 • Take a walk or go for a run or bike ride somewhere scenic